 Last year I was a bit limited in this regard, because I was pregnant: beyond a few sips I had to forgo the alcohol and I was unable to enjoy some of my favourite cheese.
 But it was just one of those things, and I planned to make up for it this year in spades!

 Is It Really Necessary to Be So Vigilant?

 None of us can be sure what triggers anaphylaxis, but we can be certain it’s dangerous and potentially fatal and I’m sure we’ll all agree that nothing is worth that risk.
 Allergic reactions can start off mild, with continued exposure to an allergen developing into anaphylaxis.

 So yes, it really is necessary to be that vigilant.

 The health of our babies is obviously non-negotiable and breastfeeding is the optimal way to help heal their gut.
 So while it’s tough, it’s also a point of pride for us, in doing our utmost to care for our little ones.
-Removing allergens from our diets is not an eccentric whimsy or trend – it’s a necessity to keep our breastfeeding allergy child/ren well.
+Removing allergens from our diets is not an eccentric whimsy or trend – a CMPA diet is a necessity to keep our breastfeeding allergy child/ren well.
 The alternative is to essentially poison them.

 There’s only one thing worse than missing my favourite foods and all the anxiety that goes along with my current diet, and that’s when those around us don’t take it seriously.
 I’m lucky that for the most part, that’s not been my experience – but it is for many people who live with allergies.